-3. obtain consent from the patient 4. obtain history 5. examine patient 6. consider and integrate information from patient record, clinical assessments, and relevant w guidelines/ literature vard protocols/ 7. develop provisional and differential diagnoses and/or problem lists 8. produce a management plan, confirm with senior colleague as appropriate, and communica members and the patient ate with relevant team 9. implement management plan, initiate or perform appropriate investigations and procedures, assessment and next steps, including indications for follow up , document
+- 1. if clinical assessment requested by a team member, clarify the concern(s) with them - □ 2. identify pertinent information in the patient record - □ 3. obtain consent from the patient - □ 4. obtain history - □ 5. examine patient - 6. consider and integrate information from patient record, clinical assessments, and relevant ward protocols/ guidelines/ literature - □ 7. develop provisional and differential diagnoses and/or problem lists - 8. produce a management plan, confirm with senior colleague as appropriate, and communicate with relevant team members and the patient

+9. implement management plan, initiate or perform appropriate investigations and procedures, document assessment and next steps, including indications for follow up